bashdot/bashdot/README.md

 ## Overview

 Bashdot works by symlinking all files and directions in **profiles**, within the current directory where bashdot is run, to files in the users home.

-One or more profiles can be installed on a specific computer to provide the desired dotfiles for it's purpose (work, home, etc.).
+One or more profiles can be installed on a specific computer to provide the desired dotfiles for it's purpose (work, home, etc.), operating system (Linux, MacOS, Solaris, etc.) and version (Debian, RedHat, etc.).

+Using a combinations of profiles, you can remove conditional logic from your bash scripts.
+For example, create a Linux profile for linux specific commands, or an identity profile for those specific to the identity organization.
+Only install what you need on a given system, at a specific time.

 ## Quick Start